muratk3n/thirdwave/en/2019/03/wirespipes.md

 Verification of the 10x tranmission; take 10 m/s gas flow, at 350 bars
 density H2 is 28 kg/m3, assuming a pipe output area of 1 m2, energy
 density of 33.6 kWh/kg.
-Compare it with a standard tower [1] which is a 765 kV line can reliably transmit 2200-2400 MW [2].
+Compare it with a standard tower [1] a 765 kV line which can reliably transmit 2200-2400 MW [2].

 ```python